FlorianWendelborn/festival/readme.md

 # Festival

-Self-hosted photo and video gallery written in Node.js.
+> Self-hosted photo and video gallery written in Node.js.

+⚠️ This project is currently unmaintained.
+Feel free to send PRs/issues though.

 ## Features